 An affluent couple hosts a dinner party for friends, promising them an amazing meal.
-As the night goes on, strange things start to happen.
-Uninvited guests start showing up and there are problems in the kitchen.
+As the night goes on, uninvited guests arrive, wine flows, and dinner is strangely delayed.

 When the party is interrupted by a shocking diversion, one of the guests goes off on his own and discovers something unexpected about what's being served for dinner.